 Summer Financial Aid Applications

-Registered undergraduate students will be reviewed for summer financial aid eligibility toward in April based on enrollment.
+Registered undergraduate students will be reviewed for summer financial aid eligibility toward beginning Friday April 13th based on enrollment.
 There is no undergraduate summer financial aid application.

 - Undergraduate students that don’t enroll for summer 2018 classes, but are pre-registered at least half-time for fall 2018, have both the 2017-18 and 2018-19 FAFSAs on file and interested in summer work-study should visit the SFS office after registering for fall 2018 to discuss eligibility.